microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

         yarn install && yarn start
         ```

+        > **IMPORTANT:** Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.

 # Troubleshooting

 1. **_Issue:_** Unable to load chats.

     _Details_: interaction_in_progress: Interaction is currently in progress._

     _Explanation_: The WebApp can display this error when the application is configured for a different AAD tenant from the browser, (e.g., personal/MSA account vs work/school account).

     _Solution_: Either use a private/incognito browser tab or clear your browser credentials/cookies.
+Confirm you are logged in with the same account used to register the application.

 2. **_Issue:_**: Challenges using text completion models, such as `text-davinci-003`